rosshh-7/Crunch-Brunch/README.md

 ## Instructions to use the website
 Please use the username given below for "USER" login
-* Username: RoshanB
+* Username: AkshayS
-* Password: Roshan123
+* Password: AkshaySPW

 Please use the username given below for "ADMIN" login
 * Username: admin